 Type squeue to see a list of running jobs

-Here user andy wants to see why his job has stopped running, it’s most likely that user fred is consuming all the available resources.
-Note that the partition names are different, in SLURM servers can belong to multiple partitions and in this case it’s likely that andy’s job is now suspended because fred has access to a partition with higher priority.
+Here user andy wants to see why his job is not running, it’s most likely that user fred is consuming all the available resources.
+Note that in SLURM servers can belong to multiple partitions with different queuing attributes and it is possible that some researcher’s jobs may overtake other queued jobs.
+This is often the case where a research group has paid for the servers and therefore has priority on them.

 To cancel a job type scancel jobid